-- I. The Agency is: - 1.
-To provide the student with the experiences that will meet the objectives for the student learning experience. - 2.
-To follow equal employment standards with regard to discrimination to students with regard to race, ethnicity, religion, genetic information, national origin, color, immigration status, sex, gender identity or expression, sexual orientation, marital status, age, class, physical or mental ability, political belief, or veteran status. - 3.
+I. The Agency is:

+- 1. To provide the student with the experiences that will meet the objectives for the student learning experience. - 2.
+To follow equal employment standards with regard to discrimination to students with regard to race, ethnicity, religion/spirituality, genetic information, nationality, color, culture, immigration status, legal status, sex, gender, gender identity and expression, generational status, sexual orientation, marital status, age, caste, class, disability and ability, political belief/ideology, tribal sovereign status or veteran status. - 3.
 To provide a supervisory person who has the expertise and experience to provide for the student's learning experience. - 4.
 To be listed as an affiliate agency of the Social Work Program of The Defiance College. - 5.
-To allow the Field Instructor appropriate time to carry out his/her responsibilities to the student. - 6.
+To allow the Field Instructor appropriate time to carry out the responsibilities to the student. - 6.
 To permit the Field Instructor to be involved in the field meetings and educational seminars. - 7.
 To provide the student with an orientation to the agency including safety precautions. - II.
 The Defiance College Social Work Program is: - 1.
 To provide a faculty liaison (Field Coordinator) between the student and agency Field Instructor. - 2.
 To provide a field contract to give direction to the field-based learning. - 3.
 To provide education for enhancing the agency Field Instructor's ability to work with undergraduate students in Social Work. - 4.
 To provide a Field Manual that contains a complete description of the expectations and objectives of the Field Program. - 5.
 To provide materials for an evaluation of students while they are in field placement and assume final responsibility for grading. - 6.
 To secure the Agency's acceptance of a specific student and to provide the necessary information on that student to the Agency personnel.